Ring Signatures

 ONE sent 200,000 DERO

 Which one?
-HIDDENBlockchain shows:
+HIDDENBlockchain shows (for this example ring):

-- ✓ 16 possible senders
+- ✓ 8 possible senders (half the ring)

-- ✓ Amount transferred
+- ✗ Amount (encrypted)

 - ✗ Cannot determine real sender